 However, these metaphors start to fall apart when not handled with care and discretion.
 If your imagery is too abstract it might not read the way it is intended to, especially for more obscure or niche functionality.

-Similarly, objects or concepts that don’t exist in the demographics you are serving won’t translate well.
-An amazing example of how to accommodate this is Firefox OS’ localization efforts with the Fula people.
+Similarly, objects or concepts that don’t exist in the demographics you are serving won’t directly translate well.
+It will take work, but the results can be amazing.
+An exellent example of accommodation is Firefox OS’ localization efforts with the Fula people.

 Culture impacts how icons are interpreted, understood, and used, just like all other content.